dobutler/bin-day/README.md

 Built with Phaser 3 + Vite, in the same shape as [Dolomites](https://github.com/dobutler/Dolomites).

+## Credits

+The idea was initiated by Enis, my dear brother, and strengthened by Timothy, my dear husband.
+The first demo was built by me and Claude.
+This is a dream come true after years of playing *Theme Hospital* and *RollerCoaster Tycoon*.

 ## Setting up

 Bin schemes vary enormously across the UK: purple is general waste in